Styler: learning formatting conventions to repair Checkstyle violations

-\Styler encodes the incorrectly formatted lines (\autoref{subfig:buggy-code}) into the abstract token sequence shown in \autoref{subfig:buggy-code-tokenized}.
-Then, this abstract token sequence is given as input to LSTM models, which predict the formatting token sequence shown in \autoref{subfig:patched-machine-learning-output}.
-This predicted formatting token sequence is then used to modify the formatting tokens from the buggy abstract token sequence.
-It results in a predicted abstract token sequence, as shown in \autoref{subfig:patched-code-tokenized}, that may fix the current Checkstyle error.
-The diff between \autoref{subfig:buggy-code-tokenized} and \autoref{subfig:patched-code-tokenized} (highlighted in bold) shows that the predicted repair is the replacement of the formatting token \texttt{4\_SP} by \texttt{1\_NL}.
-This predicted repair means that the four whitespaces before the token ``\{'' should be replaced by a new line.
+For that violation, \Styler encodes the incorrectly formatted lines (\autoref{subfig:violating-code}) into the abstract token sequence shown in \autoref{subfig:violating-code-tokenized}.
+Then, this abstract token sequence is given as input to LSTM models, which predict alternative formatting token sequences, as the one shown in \autoref{subfig:patched-machine-learning-output}, that may fix the current formatting violation.
+These predicted formatting token sequences are then used to modify the formatting tokens of the original abstract token sequence.
+It results in predicted abstract token sequences, as the one shown in \autoref{subfig:patched-code-tokenized}.
+The difference between \autoref{subfig:violating-code-tokenized} and \autoref{subfig:patched-code-tokenized} is the replacement of the formatting token \texttt{1\_NL} by \texttt{1\_SP}.
+This predicted repair means that the line break before the token ``\{'' should be replaced by a single space.
 Then, the predicted abstract token sequence (\autoref{subfig:patched-code-tokenized}) is translated back to Java code (\autoref{subfig:patched-code}).
-Finally, when running Checkstyle on the new Java code, no Checkstyle error is raised, meaning that \Styler successfully repaired the error.
+Finally, when running Checkstyle on the new Java code, no Checkstyle violation is raised, meaning that \Styler successfully repaired the violation.

-\subsection{Java Source Code Encoding}
+\subsection{Java source code encoding}